Mares Smart Dive Computer Review

 It is an ideal beginner watch with plenty of safety features and easy navigation.
 The Mares Smart wrist-mounted dive computer has plenty of good points.
 You can overlook the lack of air integration and compass when considering the low price point of the Mares Smart dive computer.

-The Mares Smart features some sleek looks and has a slim profile when you compare to many other wrist-mounted scuba diving computers.
+The Mares Smart features some sleek looks and has a slim profile when you compare to many other wrist-mounted scuba diving computers (like for example the Suunto EON Steel).
 It could pass as a sports watch because of its slim profile.
 It’s available in multiple color options and has a pleasing design.

 While the navigation with two buttons can be a little cumbersome at times, the display makes up for it.
 There are three distinct display windows dedicated to depth, safety stop, and miscellaneous information.

 The Smart comes in a variety of color combinations:

 The Smart’s design and features match what a beginner diver requires.
 It’s handling all the immediate needs of a beginner and mid-level diver and is useful as a daily watch.

 It offers four different dive modes: